-In order to get customers, you need to know more about their buying patterns, their buying behavior, what makes them tick and why they buy- Landing pages are a good place to start testing those parameters.
-A testable landing page consists of different elements, each of which have different functions-
+To get customers, you need to know more about their buying patterns, their buying behaviour, what makes them tick and why they buy- Landing pages are a good place to start testing those parameters.
+A testable lead generation website consists of different elements, each of which has different functions:

 1. Why headlines are important